skullface/protest.wtf/_resources/what-to-do-before-protest.md

 * [ACTUP NY: Demonstrator rights](https://actupny.org/documents/demomanual/atthedemo.html): What the first Amendment and civil disobedience means when you are at a protest.
 * [Up Against the Law: Interactions with law enforcement](http://upagainstthelaw.org/interactions-with-law-enforcement/): What to expect and how to best interact with law enforcement.

 Remember our goals are not aligned with law enforcement.
-Remember that _anything_ you say **CAN** and **WILL** be used against you _and others_.
+Remember that **anything** you say **can** and **will** be used against you and others.

 ### Consider your arrestability
-Consider your own private legal concerns, jeopardy of employment or professional license, obligations to your family or work.
+Consider your own private legal concerns, jeopardy of employment or professional license, and obligations to your family or work.
 Keep to those boundaries.

 ### Find a buddy and commit with them
 Don’t go alone!
 It’s always better to have a partner.
 Talk about your vulnerabilities, comfort level, and special skills.
 Determine and agree to your desired risk level and stick to it.

 ### Determine your place
 Every action has many roles to fill — figure out where _you_ can help the most.
-You don’t need to be a “hero”, you just need to be a body.
+You don’t need to be a hero, you just need to be a body.
 * [Hong Kong protest role infographic](https://i.imgur.com/su1Z6X1.jpg)

-### Learn about chemical weapon effects
+### Learn about weapons that will be used against you
+“Less lethal” ammunition American police use is banned elsewhere in the world because they cause permanent harm and fatality.
+* Tear gas (RCA, CS gas)
+* Pepper spray (OC pepper)
+* Rubber bullets (rubber baton rounds)
+* Wooden bullets (wooden baton rounds)

-“Crowd control agents” (chemical weapons) like tear gas, pepper spray, and rubber bullets, are banned elsewhere in the world for their potential dangers.
-Get familiar with their effects, potential complications, and how to care for yourself after the fact ahead of time.
-There are many urban legends about how to best treat tear gas and pepper spray — water is safest. **Do not provide medical care beyond your training.** Your goals are to keep it out of your eyes, keep it out of your lungs, and keep it off your skin.
+Get familiar with their effects, potential complications, and how to care for yourself after the fact ahead of time. **Do not provide medical care beyond your training.** There are many urban legends about how to best treat tear gas and pepper spray — water is safest.
+Your goals are to keep it out of your eyes, keep it out of your lungs, and keep it off your skin.
 * [_Riot Medicine_](https://riotmedicine.net/) researched, public-domain PDF book
 * [What to do if you’re exposed to tear gas](https://www.popsci.com/story/diy/tear-gas-guide/) article by PopSci